 Students working with me can receive an MS degree in Biology or a PhD in Integrative and Systems Biology.
 Field-based graduate programs typically require 5-6 years to earn a PhD and 2-3 years for a MS. Minimum admissions standards into both programs include an undergraduate GPA of 3.0 or higher and scores at or above the 50th percentile in all sections of the GRE.
 Students in my lab generally exceed these standards, and have worked with me to determine the viability of a program of study before applying.
 More information about our graduate programs can be found here.

 Successful graduate students are bright, creative, open to criticism, and very self-motivated.
 Although I expect new students to arrive with a general sense for the kinds of research questions or topics that will shape the program of study, I don’t expect concrete dissertation or thesis proposals at time of admission.
 Feel free to read our publications for a sense of what we do, but don’t feel compelled to stick to those topics.
-So long as I see a place for me to contribute to the academic development of your research interests, I am willing to talk about a range of potential projects.
+So long as I see a place for me to contribute to the academic development of your research interests, and also how those interests align with your career goals, I am willing to talk about a range of potential projects.

 As an advisor, my job is to provide academic and financial guidance for students in the development of ideas and design of research projects.
 In exchange, I expect that students will take the opportunity to present their research progress at international meetings, and to publish their work in professional peer reviewed journals; I expect students to actively contribute to the scientific storyline.
 I am most suited to mentor students who want to become wildlife biologists working in the private, non-profit, or government sectors, or who want to become teachers or professors at the K-12 through R1 University levels.